-For the Long Term Services and Supports (LTSS) administered programs, providers have received a number of rate increases since FY 2017, which will continue through FY 2026.
-These increases are supported by funding through the budget, HB295 Maryland Minimum Wage Act of 2014 (Ch.
-262 of the 2014 Acts); HB 166/SB 280 Labor and Employment - Payment of Wages - Minimum Wage (Fight for Fifteen) Chs 10 and 11 of 2019 Acts)4; the Governor's Supplemental Budget, and American Rescue Plan Act (ARPA).
+For the Long Term Services and Supports (LTSS) administered programs, providers have received rate increases since FY 2017, and will continue to receive rate increases through FY 2026.
+These rate increases are funded through the budget, HB295 Maryland Minimum Wage Act of 2014 (Ch.
+262 of the 2014 Acts); HB 166/SB 280 Labor and Employment - Payment of Wages - Minimum Wage (Fight for Fifteen) (Chs 10 and 11 of 2019 Acts)5, the Governor's Supplemental Budget, and the American Rescue Plan Act (ARPA).
 Percentage increases and funding authority for each increase are listed below: